 Times Square Development.
 On January 18, 2011, we entered into a purchase and sale agreement to acquire, upon completion, a hotel property under development on West 42nd Street in Times Square, New York City.
-Upon completion by the third party developer, the hotel is expected to contain approximately 285 guest rooms and the contractual purchase price is approximately \$128 million, or approximately \$450,000 per guest room.
-If certain required permits, approvals and consents are obtained, the number of guest rooms could be increased to approximately 400 guest rooms, which would result in the contractual purchase price increasing to approximately \$178 million, or \$445,000 per guest room.
-The purchase and sale agreement is for a fixed-price, which varies only by total guest rooms built and the completion date for the hotel, and we are not assuming any construction risk (including not assuming the risk of construction cost overruns).
+Upon completion by the third-party developer, the hotel is expected to contain approximately 285 guest rooms and the contractual purchase price is approximately \$128 million, or approximately \$450,000 per guest room.
+The purchase and sale agreement is for a fixed-price, which varies only by total guest rooms built and the completion date for the hotel.
+We are not assuming any construction risk (including not assuming the risk of construction cost overruns).
 We currently expect that the development of the hotel will take approximately 24 to 30 months with an anticipated opening date in 2013.

-Upon entering into the purchase and sale agreement, we made a \$20.0 million deposit with a third-party escrow agent.
+Upon entering into the purchase and sale agreement, we deposited \$20.0 million with a third-party escrow agent.
 Upon the completion of certain construction milestones, we will be required to make an additional deposit of \$5.0 million.
-If certain permits, approvals and consents necessary for the hotel to contain more than 250 guest rooms are obtained, we will be required to make an additional deposit equal to \$45,000 per guest room for each guest room in excess of 250.
 All deposits will be interest bearing.
 We will forfeit our deposits if we do not close on the acquisition of the hotel upon substantial completion of construction, unless the seller fails to meet certain conditions, including substantial completion of the hotel within a specified time frame and construction of the hotel within the contractual scope.